My Father, Dick Bosse — Dallas Bookman

 White, Owen P. MY TEXAS ‘TIS OF THEE.
 A nice enough copy except that a cretin at something called “Mary’s Book Nook” was a compulsive rubber-stamper.

 Above, my father, on the right, at the first location of the Aldredge Book Store on McKinney Avenue.
+The accompanying article by Luise Putcamp, Jr. is here.

 Above is one of my favorite photos of my father, taken in a small used bookstore I had on Lower Greenville Avenue.
 A newspaper editor thought it would be “cute” to have a photo of father-daughter booksellers.
 The photographer suggested I hold the newer, cutting-edge art book while my father held the older, obscure British arts journal.
 Of course, my father would have been more interested in the Allen Jones book, and I would have been more interested in The Yellow Book (a set of which my father gave to me for Christmas one year — and it was one of the best gifts I’ve ever received).